Alerovere/WALIS_Visualization/README.md

-# WALIS_Visualization
-Visualization interface for the WALIS database
+# Visualization and data query for the WALIS database